Advising and Support for PHSC Majors

 3. Students on Academic Probation

-All students in the School of Public Health on Academic Probation are required to meet with a SPH CASA Probation Advisor prior to the end of Schedule Adjustment or be registered for SPHL246 Terp Restoration.
+All students in the School of Public Health on Academic Probation are required to meet with an SPH CASA Probation Advisor prior to the end of Schedule Adjustment or be registered for SPHL246 Terp Restoration.

 4. PHSC Majors with over 75 credits completed